-Valuation date: June 30, 2017

-Actuarial cost method: Entry Age Normal

-Asset valuation method: Market value of Assets

-Investment rate of return: 3.75% net of OPEB plan investment expense

-Medical inflation: 4.50% as of June 30, 2017 and for future periods projected to valuation date, fully generational

-Dental trend rate: 4.00% as of June 30, 2017 and for future periods wives to be three years younger than their husband

-Preretirement mortality: RP-2000 adjusted to 2015 total database set mortality table

-Marriage Assumptions: 80% of males and 60% of females assumed to be married with
+Valuation date: June 30, 2018 Actuarial cost method: Entry Age Normal Asset valuation method: Market value of Assets Investment rate of return: 3.75% net of OPEB plan investment expense Medical inflation: 4.50% as of June 30, 2018 and for future periods Dental trend rate: 4.00% as of June 30, 2018 and for future periods Preretirement mortality: It is assumed that both pre-retirement mortality and beneficiary mortality is represented by the RP-2014 Blue Collar Mortality with Scale MP-2015, fully generational.
+Mortality for retired members is represented by the RP-2014 Blue Collar Mortality Table set forward five years for males and 3 years for females, fully generational.
+Mortality for disabled members is represented by the RP-2000 Mortality Table set forward six years.
+Marriage Assumptions: 80% of males and 60% of females assumed to be married with wives to be three years younger than their husband